materials/mint/README.md

 ######Examples:
-    "-unique Al"       find all unique Al atoms in a structure "-equiv Al"        find unique Al atoms all equivalent atoms to each "-unique Al H 2"   find all Al-H pairs within 2 ang "-unique Al H H 2" find Al-H-H with neither H more than 2 ang from Al "-unique Al jumps" find all jumps between Al sites
+    "-unique Al"       find all unique Al atoms in a structure "-equiv Al"        find unique Al atoms and equivalent atoms to each "-unique Al H 2"   find all Al-H pairs within 2 ang "-unique Al H H 2" find Al-H-H with neither H more than 2 ang from Al "-unique Al jumps" find all jumps between Al sites